openjs-foundation/cross-project-council/GOVERNANCE.md

 * There are two approvals by CPC members
 * The PR has been open for at least 72 hours

-Pull requests that change governance of the CPC must meet the following conditions in addition to the ones listed for regular PRs.
+Pull requests that change governance of the CPC (including approving changes to Working Groups) must meet the following conditions in addition to the ones listed for regular PRs.

 * The PR has been open for at least 14 days OR consensus is reached in a meeting with quorum of voting members.